Paul A. Libby: Biography

-Libby received his bachelor's degree in 1942 and obtained his PhD in 1948, both from Polytechnic Institute of Brooklyn.
-He served in the United States Navy during World War II in between his Bachelors and Doctorate degrees; he was a Junior Grade Lieutenant when discharged.
+Libby received his bachelor's degree in 1942 and obtained his PhD in 1949, both from Polytechnic Institute of Brooklyn.
+After his bachelor's degree, he worked at Chance Vought Aircraft for two years and then served in the United States Navy during World War II until 1946 in between his Bachelors and Doctorate degrees; he was a Junior Grade Lieutenant when discharged.

 He joined the faculty of Polytechnic Institute of Brooklyn and advanced to the rank of Professor.
 At that time, the famous aerodynamicist Antonio Ferri, a friend of Theodore von Kármán, joined the Polytechnic Institute of Brooklyn.
 Libby worked with Ferri as an assistant for ten years.
 In 1962, when Sol Penner was looking for faculty for the newly-founded School of Engineering at the University of California, San Diego, Libby was recommended to Penner by von Kármán.
 He joined UCSD in 1964 as one of the 10 founding faculty members.
 He served as department chair from 1973 to 1976.
 He also served as Acting Dean and Associate Dean of Graduate affairs.

 Libby died in La Jolla, California, on November 2, 2021, at the age of 100.